tobyhodges/probable-enigma/episodes/02-being-fair.md

 * [MetaboLights](https://www.ebi.ac.uk/metabolights/) metabolomics data
 * [GitHub](https://github.com/) for code.

-*We will cover repositories in more details in a later episode.*
+*We will cover repositories in more detail in a later episode.*

 > ## What are persistent identifiers (PIDs)?